 As noted above, laws covering third party liability insurance claims may provide coverage for damages beyond what is provided to the injured worker under the state’s Worker Compensation laws.
 Louisiana follows what is referred to as a “fault” system in regards to motor vehicle accident liability.
 The injured worker may be able to go after the at-fault driver and his insurance company to get compensated for the losses he suffered that were not covered under Worker Compensation.

 As noted above, both worker compensation laws and motor vehicle accident laws vary from state to state.
 In Louisiana, the law has established a fault car insurance system.
 The state has time frames for pursuing civil liability claims, including third party liability insurance claims so you should not delay in seeking the proper legal representation.

 Car accidents on the job clearly give rise to some complex legal issues that require the help of a skilled attorney.
 After seeking the proper medical care, consult the Worker Compensation experts at Schwartz Law.
 With three lawyers in the house and over 21 years experience, we will get you the help you need with any work injuries, personal injury claims or motor vehicle accidents.
-Contact us at 504-837-2263 or 800-711-9366 or visit us in person at any time from 9 to 5, Monday through Friday.
+Contact us at 504-837-2263 or visit us in person at any time from 9 to 5, Monday through Friday.